-The Hero's Journey: The Key to Writing Your Hero Meeting the Mentor
+Meeting the Mentor: A Vital Moment in Every Hero's Journey Story

 What Does a Mentor Do?

 Mentors exist to pass on knowledge and teach skill.
-They usually exhibit an intriguing balance between physical skill and existential knowledge, like Morpheus in The Matrix (who fights Neo while teaching him the nature of the Matrix) or Dumbledore (who teaches Harry about the power of love while standing up to Voldemort’s most powerful magic).
+They usually exhibit an intriguing balance between physical skill and existential knowledge, like Morpheus in The Matrix (who fights Neo while teaching him the nature of the Matrix) or Dumbledore (who teaches Harry about the power of love while standing up to Voldemort’s most powerful magic throughout the Harry Potter books).

-Mentors are at their best when they push the hero out of his comfort zone.
+Mentors are at their best when they push the hero out of their comfort zone.
 Mentors don’t coddle.
-They are often tough to the point of seeming villanous.
+They are often tough to the point of seeming villainous.

-Take Coach Herb Brooks from one of my favorite movies, Miracle, about the Men’s Olympic Hockey Team that beat the Soviets in 1980.
-While doubling as the protagonist, Coach Brooks is a mentor to a team of young, self-serving jocks.
-To truly prepare these young men for the challenges ahead, Brooks pushes them beyond exhaustion, far past their perceived limits, in order to discover true greatness.
+Yet they aren’t above building an emotional relationship with the hero.
+They provide situational advice flavored with personal experience and an authentic relationship with their subject.
+These elements add incredible depth to the relationship between hero and mentor.

-Or take an example from science-fantasy, Star Wars.
-Yoda is nothing like what Luke expected in The Empire Strikes Back.
-Luke expected a great warrior, a Jedi Master like Obi-Wan Kenobi.
+Take Haymitch Abernathy from The Hunger Games.
+Prickly and standoffish at first, Haymitch is resistant to his role as the potential mentor to two more District 12 children who are about to die.
+After years of death and loss, he resists the mentor relationship because it hurts too much.

 The Fate of the Mentor

-The Mentor’s role is a fateful one.
+The mentor’s role is a fateful one.

-Think about it: The Mentor is the character with abounding knowledge and skill.
-Why, then, is he or she not the hero?
+Think about it: The mentor is the character with abounding knowledge and skill.
+Why, then, are they not the hero?

 Most Hero’s Journey stories are about young protagonists who come of age as they progress on their journey.
 Luke Skywalker.
 Harry Potter.
 Katniss Everdeen.
 Even stories like The Odyssey and The Lord of the Rings, which feature middle-aged protagonists, have Mentor characters who are much older and wiser than their heroes.

-In order for the heroic journey to work — in other words, for the hero to be the one who faces down the ultimate evil — the Mentor cannot be there to help.
-He must be sidelined somehow.
+In order for the heroic journey to work in other words, for the hero to be the one who faces down the ultimate evil the mentor cannot be there to help.
+They must be sidelined somehow.

 And that usually means death.

-However, that death is rarely permanent, at least in a spiritual sense.
-Practically every dead Mentor finds a way to come back and assist the hero, at least in spirit: Gandalf, Dumbledore, Mufasa, Obi-Wan Kenobi.
-All of these Mentors “die,” but their spirits live on, encouraging the hero from the stars or the Force or something like it.
+It’s noteable that the mentor’s death is rarely permanent, at least in a spiritual sense.
+Practically every dead mentor finds a way to come back and assist the hero, at least in spirit.
+Dumbledore, Mufasa, Obi-Wan Kenobi: All of these Mentors “die,” but their spirits live on, continuing the mentor-mentee relationship from the stars, the afterlife, or something like it.

-Other Mentors are sidelined, unable to contribute in a very meaningful way.
-This means they usually get to live, but their role is less impactful.
-Haymitch Abernathy from The Hunger Games comes to mind, as he cannot enter the arena and directly contend on Katniss’s behalf.
+Other mentors may not die but are sidelined, unable to contribute in a very meaningful way.
+Haymitch cannot enter the arena and directly contend on Katniss’s behalf in the Hunger Games, so he must somehow keep up his successful mentoring relationship from a great distance.
+He does this through his strong relationships with Capitol insiders who buy Katniss gifts, allowing him to send notes with cryptic mentoring advice.

-Finally, there are those Mentors who bite the dust forever, and are never heard from again.
+Finally, there are those mentors who bite the dust forever, and are never heard from again.
 These deaths usually happen when the stakes are highest and the death is meant to symbolize the cruelty of the antagonist.
-While Haymitch gets to live, Cinna does not, meeting an invisible (and probably gruesome) end.
+While Haymitch gets to live, Cinna (Katniss’s stylist) does not, meeting an invisible and likely gruesome end.

 Ultimately, it’s up to you.
-But make sure your hero is put to the ultimate test without the safety net of his or her Mentor.
+But make sure your hero is put to the ultimate test without the safety net of their mentor.
 Otherwise the stakes won’t be nearly high and exciting enough.

-There is no shortage of approaches you can take to the Mentor character.
+There is no shortage of approaches you can take to the mentor character.
 The trick is to avoid falling into the cliché trap, repeating what others have done before you.

-What follows is a list of existing Mentor types and suggestions for how to innovate.
+What follows is a list of existing mentor types and suggestions for how to innovate.
 Because the only way to truly thrill your reader is to use a familiar trope in a new and innovative way.

-Some Mentors appear to lead the hero through dangerous, unfamiliar territory.
-Gandalf serves this purpose (at least for a while) in The Fellowship of the Ring, and Dumbledore in Harry Potter at times.
+Some mentors appear to lead the hero through dangerous, unfamiliar territory.
+Gandalf serves this purpose (at least for a while) in The Fellowship of the Ring, and Dumbledore in the Harry Potter books.

-How to Innovate: Consider limiting your Mentor’s knowledge of the terrain or history.
-Maybe he or she knows more about things that aren’t immediately relevant, but will come into play later.
-Make the Mentor’s wisdom seem foolish . . . at first.
+How to Innovate: Consider limiting your mentor’s knowledge of the terrain or history.
+Maybe they know more about things that aren’t immediately relevant, but will come into play later.
+Make the mentor’s wisdom seem foolish . . . at first.

 Karate Kid.
 The Matrix.
+Miracle.
 Remember the Titans.

-So many stories feature a Mentor as a Trainer.
-Usually the Mentor is a former hero who failed, or suffered an injury that prevented him or her from success.
+So many stories feature a mentor as a Trainer.
+Usually the mentor is a former hero who failed, or suffered an injury that prevented them from success.
 This can easily veer into cliché, though, so try to avoid depending on this hidden information for an emotional punch.

 How to Innovate: Disguise the purpose of the lesson.
-Most people love learning by doing, and your reader will turn pages like a madman if he can’t immediately figure out why the Mentor is doing what he or she is doing.
+Most people love learning by doing, and your reader will turn pages like a madman if he or she can’t immediately figure out why the mentor is doing what they are doing.

-A frequent role in comedies and coming-of-age stories, the parental Mentor is a more loving role than traditional Mentor characters.
-They often function also as authority figures and foils, with whom the hero conflicts as he searches for his identity in the new world.
+A frequent role in comedies and coming-of-age stories, the parental mentor is a more loving role than traditional mentor characters, entering into a uniquely emotional relationship with the mentee.
+They often function also as authority figures and foils with whom the hero conflicts as he or she searches for identity in the new world.

 A recent example of this is the relationship between Tony Stark and Peter Parker in Spiderman: Homecoming.
 While Stark isn’t Parker’s actual father, he functions as one, providing Peter with lessons in wisdom that guide him to true heroism.